Bio and Press Kit

 Rachel’s Bio

-A master facilitator and executive coach, she works for the world’s most innovative companies to design and deliver programs for women’s leadership development and gender equity.
+A master facilitator and executive coach, she works for the world’s most innovative companies to design and deliver programs for women’s leadership development and allyship.
 She is renowned for translating social science research into accessible strategies with authenticity and humor, while creating a safe space to explore uncomfortable topics.

 Rachel serves on the faculty of the Google School for Leaders and is an associate with the firm Cultivating Leadership.
 After co-founding the national nonprofit Girls Leadership, she led the Phoebe Lewis Leadership Program at Smith College.
-Her writing has appeared in the The New York Times and Harvard Business Review, among many other publications.
+She was awarded a Rhodes Scholarship in 1998, and her writing has appeared in the The New York Times and Harvard Business Review, among many other publications.

 An ABC News Contributor for Good Morning America, Rachel is a recognized thought leader in the national media.
 She is a proud gay parent and lives in Western Massachusetts with her daughter and two rescue dogs.